spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 #### Transport security
 * Where TLS is available across all workloads, favor X.509-SVIDs.
 * Where TLS is not available across all workloads, favor token-based SVID formats.
-  * Where client library support is available, favor WIT-SVID.
+  * Where client library support is available, favor WIT-SVIDs.
-  * Else, use JWT-SVID.

-#### Complex call chain topologies
-* Where workloads may need to request chain with multiple workload-to-workload steps, favor JWT-SVIDs.
+  * Else, favor JWT-SVIDs.

-#### Latency
+#### Latency & resources
-* Where workloads might need very low latency in the authentication layer, favor JWT-SVIDs.
+* Where application layer identity workloads need low latency in the authentication layer, favor JWT-SVIDs.
+* Where application layer identity workloads are resource restricted, favor JWT-SVIDs.

 ## 5. Appendix